No Dial Tone: Fixed Phone Troubleshooting

 - If you have an NBN telephone service - see this article instead.

-To eliminate the possibility of faulty equipment & handsets follow these steps or watch the video which has helpful tips to troubleshoot this kind of problem.
+To eliminate the possibility of faulty equipment & handsets follow the steps below.

 You can also check our network status page to see if your service is impacted by a network outage.